Disclaimer: Some links in this Horror film music article are for scary films so this post is not recommended

 Many composers like to work with horror films because you can do a lot more in it.
-Music for horror films are usually more aggressive and there is more room for experiments.
-In this article, we will discuss the Horror film music.
+Horror film music are usually more aggressive and there is more room for experiments.
+In this article, we will discuss Horror film music.

-Every composer has its own way of making the music.
+Every composer has its own way of making music.
 You don’t have to be attached only to an orchestra.
-In the 80’s it was very popular to use electronic music and we always have the classic Goblin’s music in the movie Suspiria from the end of the 70’s that uses prog rock music and was one of the first horror films to use synthesizer it’s soundtrack.
+In the 80’s it was very popular to use electronic music.
 Some movies rather use guitars etc. It’s really up to you and the director.